anandhakrishnanaji/anandhakrishnanaji.github.io/_posts/2024-11-05-blocks-procs-and-&-operator-in-ruby.md

 ```
 **&** operator converts the block passed into the `say_something` method into a proc and stores it in the `speak` variable.

+> Note: `block.call` used to create a Proc object, but since Ruby 2.6 it has been optimized to not create a Proc object thus enhancing the performance.
+{: .prompt-info }

 ### Proc to Block

 Sometimes we may have a proc object with use that we would like to pass into a method that accepts a block.
 The same **&** operator comes to the rescue here.
 Let's see how.